Presidency of the Republic - Intranet

 Ideally, both the unified and unit-specific intranets would share an interface so that staff members would have one destination for all of their communications.

 The client knew they wanted to use WordPress, so they set about finding a web development firm keenly experienced with the technology.
-Kadabra IT was the logical choice.
-We bring more than six years of high-level WordPress experience.
-We regularly contribute within the WordPress community and ensure that our developers are PHP certified.
+Kadabra was the logical choice.
+We bring more than ten years of high-level WordPress experience.
 We got to work.

 The first thing we did was formulate a plan for combining nearly 20 separate intranets into one unified whole, while still allowing the individuals a degree of autonomy.